jacqxu00/PythonPandas/README.md

-# Python Pandas By Jacqueline Xu and Kevin Li
+# Python Pandas
+## Jacqueline Xu, Kevin Li -- Period 9 SoftDev
 _For full demo code, see repo._

 ### What is Python Panda?